 The first cause of creosote is a smoldering fire; this fire burns slowly with smoke but no flame.
-This produces less combustion, which results in more creosote.
+It produces less combustion, which results in more creosote.

 Another cause of creosote buildup is burning wood that is not seasoned.
-In fact, green wood is that type of wood that fills up a chimney with creosote most quickly.
+Unseasoned wood is that type of wood that fills up a chimney with creosote most quickly.
 So, it would help if you never use it to burn in your fireplace.

 What Are the Three Forms of Creosote?